 Converts a Lisp string to a cstring.
 This is most often used when processing the results of a foreign function that returns a cstring.

-convert-to-cstring -- Converts a Lisp string to a cstring.
+convert-to-cstring - Converts a Lisp string to a cstring.
+Macro string A Lisp string. cstring A cstring.